Skip to content

 "The staging area is composed of file(s) that Git should track the history of (but no history has been saved at that point)" --https://bioinformatics.ccr.cancer.gov/docs/btep-coding-club/CC2024/version_control_git_cli/version_control_git_cli/.

 Next, hit the "Commit" button.
 Committing is the process of writing and saving changes to file(s).
-Be sure include an informative commit message at this step.
+Be sure to include an informative commit message at this step.
 Hit the "Commit` button when ready.

 Tracking History